Return

 Testamentary trusts are trusts included in a will.
 These are used to establish how much money is left to a child or grandchild after the trustee’s death.
 These used to be taxed far less, but changes in Canadian tax law have rendered them of equal value to a beneficiary as a living trust.
 This is all to say that neither a living trust nor a testamentary trust is better or worse.

 Trust funds for grandchildren in Canada are taxed like they are people, but that means they can also receive tax breaks like they are people.
-Depending on how the trust’s money is handled, they can end up being untaxed or even making a profit off of the tax code.
+Depending on how the trust’s money is handled, they can end up being untaxed or making a profit from the tax code.
 For instance, you can establish a living trust known as an “Alter Ego Trust,” allowing the settlor to receive income from the trust.
 Contrast this to a basic trust, through which the payment of the trust remains in the trust.
-Income within a trust can be taxed, but if that income goes to the settlor, it is not since it is the settlor’s money, to begin with.
+Income within a trust can be taxed, but if that income goes to the settlor, it is not, since it is the settlor’s money, to begin with.

 How does this differ from an RESP in Canada?
 Read on to learn more about the differences.